-- the quality and quantity of data available and analyzed within the valuation approaches used; and, - the applicability and reliability of those approaches in the context of the scope of the assignment.
+- the quality and quantity of data available and its analysis in the valuation approaches used; and, - the applicability and reliability of those approaches in the context of the scope of the assignment.

 Final Value: The final value may be a single point value, a range of values or an indication of value.